teqfw/ui-quasar/README.md

-# repo-tmpl-mod
+# @teqfw/ui-quasar

-Template repoitory to create repos for Tequila modules.
+TeqFW: base module to use [Quasar UI](https://quasar.dev/) components in teq-plugins.